HOKA vs Asics in 2025: Which Running Shoe Will You Choose?

 2. Stability and Support

-• Hoka: Uses J-Frame technology for guidance without stiff materials, providing stability without sacrificing flexibility.
+• HOKA: Uses J-Frame technology for guidance without stiff materials, providing stability without sacrificing flexibility.

 • Asics: Offers advanced stability features like the Trusstic System and Duomax to prevent overpronation.

-Best for Neutral Stability: Hoka
+Best for Neutral Stability: HOKA

 Best for Overpronation Support: Asics